bil/licorice/README.md

 LiCoRICE is an application layer that allows for soft realtime processing of data, but for reliable timing the application layer must be run on a machine that is properly configured and patched with the RTLinux kernel patch.
 This artifact provides necessary files and instructions to reproduce experiments from the LCTES 2018 paper by Mehrotra\*, Dasgupta\*, et al. from a fresh install of Ubuntu 16.04 Server LTS.

+We recognize that this is a non-typical hardware and software configuration and we are happy to provide the artifact committee with remote access to our preconfigured development systems to verify the artifacts.

 ## Hardware Prerequisites

 LiCoRICE setup: